bqworks/grid-accordion-jquery/docs/api.md

 #### openPanelOn ####

-If set to 'hover', the panels will be opened by moving the mouse pointer over them; if set to 'click', the panels will only open when clicked.
+If set to 'hover', the panels will be opened by moving the mouse pointer over them; if set to 'click', the panels will open when clicked.
+Can also be set to 'never' to disable the opening of the panels.

 *Default value:* 'hover'